contentful/slash-developers/docs/concepts/links.md

 }
 ```

-"il-doges" `fields.menu` links to "il-doges-nice-menu".
+## Multiple links

-It's possible to create circular links.
-You could model a circular chain of entries to model a dialog in a video game or more complex graphs.
-There are many possibilities to suit your needs.
+It's possible to create circular links, for example a chain of entries to model a dialog in a video game or complex graphs.

 Certain fields in every Resource's `sys` array are also links.
-The space they're in, their content type (in the case of entries) or users who created or modified them.
+These include the space they're in, their content type (in the case of entries) or users who created or modified them.

-An entry can also link to more than one entry or asset, here's how:
+An entry can link to more than one entry or asset, here's how:

 - Multiple link fields, e.g. for the restaurant example, fields for `fields.menu` and `fields.openingHours`.
 You could even limit the entries a link field can point to by specifying link content type validation on the field.
 - An array of links field, e.g. `fields.menuItems` in the restaurant's menu, representing an ordered list of related items.

-# Modeling attachments
+## Modeling attachments

-Entries linked to assets represent attachments.
-In general, the structure of linked attachments should be as follows:
+Assets linked to entries represent attachments.
+In general, the structure of linked attachments will be something like this:

 ```json
 {